asvavilov/jquery-blocks-switcher/README.md

 jquery-blocks-switcher
 ======================

-simple switcher classes for blocks, plugin for jquery
+simple switcher classes for blocks on click

 work's with dynamicaly added children

+plugin for jquery

 options:
 * childrenSelector:String // '.item'